Eimisas/sinbadflow/Readme.md

 As shown in the example above you can mix and match agent runs on interactive/job clusters to achieve the optimal solution.

 ## Additional help
+Full API docs can be found <a href='https://eimisas.github.io/sinbadflow_api_docs/index.html' target='_blank'>here</a>.

 Use built in ```help()``` method for additional information about the classes and methods.

 Do not hesitate to contact me with any question.
 Pull requests are encouraged!

 ## Contributors